dresdner353/mpd2chromecast/README.md

 python3 mpd2chromecast/mpd2chromecast.py

 ```
-The above will stop the background service and let you run the script dirctly on the terminal and see any output it produces.
+The above will stop the background service and let you run the script directly on the terminal and see any output it produces.
 You can also add the ```--verbose``` option to that command even redirect it to a file etc. Ctrl-C to stop the direct execution and run ```sudo systemctl start mpd2chromecast``` to return to the background service.

 ## How it works